verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

             --values mysql-values.yaml
     ```

-6. After performing the restore command, wait for the MySQL cluster to be online .
+6. After performing the restore command, wait for the MySQL cluster to be online.
 Ensure that the `STATUS` is `ONLINE` and the count under `ONLINE` matches the `INSTANCES`.

    ```shell
     $ kubectl get innodbclusters -n keycloak mysql